 The novelty of AnnoVIP stems from its built-in dual support for documents and annotations at arbitrary granularity (one can annotate a document, an element, or even a text fragment).
-Maintaining and exploiting materialized views for efficient query processing over such interconnected corpora of documents and annotations requires new algorithms, further complicated by the distributed setting.
+Maintaining and exploiting materialized views for efficient query processing, over such interconnected corpora of documents and annotations requires new algorithms, further complicated by the distribution on the DHT.

-In the sequel, Section 2 discusses content publishing in AnnoVIP, whereas Section 3 describes querying.
-We outline the target demo scenarios in Section 4 and present related works in Section 5.
+In the sequel, Section II discusses content publishing in AnnoVIP, whereas Section III describes querying.
+We outline the target demo scenarios in Section IV and relate AnnoVIP to existing works in Section V.